CSC510-2015-Axitron/project2/README.md

 - Milestones serve as the checkpoints for measuring the progress of the group.
 - Each milestones within the group requires equal amount of effort and time to work on.

 Based on the above assumption, the linearity of milestone due dates vs. milestone number should reveal the planning strategy of the group.
-The regression equation for calculating the linearity has been described in the early section.
+The regression equation for calculating the linearity is as decscribed previously in this paper.
 The linearity was measured by the parameter of the second degree polynomial.
-That is, high linearity is expected to have very small value.
+That is to say, high linearity resulted in very small values.

 ## 11. Early Warning Results